Updated in 2023

 Ratings and reviews

-Some users felt like Pramp was less helpful than practicing technical interview questions on their own because they have to wait for interview sessions to be available.
+Some users felt like Pramp was less helpful than practicing technical interview questions on their own.
+They felt this way because they had to wait for interview sessions to be available.
 This timing can make it difficult if candidates are preparing on a timeline.

 Alternatives to Pramp